 Providing access to student academic work entails facilitating the discovery of excellent student work for all audiences.
 In addition, students need to be able to organize and archive their own work, allowing them to track their progress as well as show exemplary work to the general public.
 Faculty also need tools to track students and showcase excellent student work such as for a specific class or .

-Networking with other audiences means providing social tools for connecting users to students.
+Networking students with other audiences means providing social tools for connecting users to students.
 Networking may occur in any of a multitude of directions such as students using their portfolio in their resumes for potential jobs, potential employers finding excellent students, or peers finding potential collaborators, etc.

 The objective of facilitating communities around academic work is to leverage online tools for strengthening the academic experience.
 Because student work is on-going, students need tools for sharing work with peers and soliciting specific feedback on works in progress.
 As well, contributing and exploring works within specific communities enhances learning and academic excellence.